appeldorff/terraform-provider-aws/website/docs/r/customer_gateway.html.markdown

 * `id` - The amazon-assigned ID of the gateway.
 * `arn` - The ARN of the customer gateway.
 * `bgp_asn` - The gateway's Border Gateway Protocol (BGP) Autonomous System Number (ASN).
+* `certificate_arn` - The ARN for the customer gateway certificate.
 * `ip_address` - The IP address of the gateway's Internet-routable external interface.
 * `type` - The type of customer gateway.
 * `tags` - Tags applied to the gateway.